High-Frequency Radar

 HF radars are shore-based remote sensing systems made up of antennas, generally used in pairs and placed close to the water’s edge.

 Because saltwater allows HF radar to work over much larger areas, coastal waters have long benefited from HF radar, but the Great Lakes are just beginning to use it.
-Even the reduced range, reaching 10-15 miles in some tests, can be enough for many areas.
+Even the reduced range, reaching 10-15 miles in some tests by Dr. Lorelle Meadows, can be enough for many areas.

-The first HF radar in the Great Lakes is located in the Straits of Mackinac where, operated by Michigan Technological University (MTU) researchers Lorelle and Guy Meadows, a single radar pair covers the waters on the west side of the Mackinac Bridge.
+The first HF radar in the Great Lakes is located in the Straits of Mackinac where, operated by Michigan Technological University Great Lakes Research Center, a single radar pair covers the waters on the west side of the Mackinac Bridge.